-In 2015, Lipton was the highest selling tea in the world, with distribution in 110 countries.
+Lipton is the highest-selling tea in the world, with distribution in 110 countries as of 2015.

-By 1897 Lipton claimed to have the largest sale of any tea in the world “beyond doubt”, and millions drank his tea every day.
-Over one million packets of Lipton tea were sold in Britain every week.
-In 1897 Thomas Lipton paid a record-breaking £35,000 duty on a week’s purchase of tea.
+Thomas Lipton paid a record-breaking £35,000 duty on a week’s purchase of tea in 1897.
 This was over half the average for the total weekly tea market, which Lipton now claimed to dominate.
-By this time his tea enjoyed a Royal Warrant from Queen Victoria.
+By this time his tea enjoyed a Royal Warrant from Queen Victoria (1819 – 1901).
 Several thousand workers were employed on his Ceylon plantations.

 By at least 1899, Lipton tea was blended differently for different regions, in order to suit the local water.

-By 1924 Lipton could refer to the yellow packaging of his tea as famous.
+Lipton could refer to the yellow packaging of his tea as famous by 1924.
 The company claimed to be the largest tea distributors, manufacturers and retailers of food products in the world.

-However by 1926 the company was in bad shape.
-The company had outgrown the overworked Thomas Lipton, however he refused to take advice from his board of directors.
+However the company had entered into difficulty by 1926.
+The business had outgrown the overworked Thomas Lipton, but he refused to take advice from his board of directors.
 He was forced to resign from the company he had built in 1927, and his stake was acquired for £60,000.

 Lipton was acquired by Home & Colonial, a large grocery chain, in 1931.